Joshua Orpin

 Joshua Orpin (born 15 April 1994) is an Australian actor.
-On television, he is known for his roles in the DC Universe series Titans (2019–2023) and the Seven Network soap opera Home and Away (2024–present).
+On television, he is known for his roles in the DC Universe series Titans (2019–2023), the Seven Network soap opera Home and Away (2024–) and the 5 series The Forsytes (2025–).

 Early life

 Orpin was born and raised in Melbourne.
 He attended the Western Australian Academy of Performing Arts between 2015 and 2017.

 Career

 Orpin appeared in The Neon Spectrum, and The Blake Mysteries.
 He played Conner Kent, also known as Superboy, in the 2019 second season onwards of Titans, a DC Universe action-adventure series on HBO Max.

 In 2024, Orpin appeared in the long-running Seven Network soap opera Home and Away as Rory.
-In 2024, he was cast as Soames in a PBS Masterpiece adaptation of The Forsyte Saga with Millie Gibson.
+Also in 2024, he was cast as the male lead, Soames, in the 5 and Masterpiece adaptation of The Forsyte Saga opposite English actress Millie Gibson as Irene.

 Personal life

 Orpin has been in a relationship with Asha Rosie Khan since 2014.